remeh/statsd-zig/README.md

 standard library).

-The pattern I've used let me free all the memory allocated for metrics processing once it has reached a certain amount, meaning that the total memory used is capped to a configurable maximum (set `MAX_MEM_MB`, default value 256).
+The pattern I've used let me free all the memory allocated for metrics processing once it has reached a certain amount, thus, that the total memory used is capped to a configurable maximum (set `MAX_MEM_MB`, default value 256).

 # Author